Warehouse and Distribution Centres Height Safety Systems

 2. Use fall prevention systems (e.g. guardrails, walkways, stairs)

-3. Use fall arrest systems (e.g. anchor points + harness, static lines)
+3. Use fall restraint systems with arrest capability (e.g. anchor points + harness, static lines)

 4. Use administrative controls (e.g. procedures, permits, supervision)